 With a checking account, you're generally allowed to only spend the money you have in your account.
-When a transaction causes your bank balance to go negative, it's referred to as an overdraft.
+If you have $100 in your account, for example, you can spend up to $100.
+If you try to spend $102, and the bank allows the transaction to go through, it would cause your bank balance to go negative.
+This is called an "overdraft."

-You probably know your bank will charge an overdraft fee for the courtesy of paying your transactions for you.
-You might even have to pay a fee for each day your account remains negative.
+Your bank will charge an overdraft fee for the courtesy of paying transactions that exceed your bank balance.
+You might even have to pay a fee if your account remains negative for five or seven consecutive business days.
 But what do overdrafts mean for your credit?

 How Overdrafts Affect Your Credit Score

-Your checking account information isn't regularly reported to the credit bureaus - because you're spending your own money, not money you've borrowed.
-Fortunately, bank overdrafts won’t affect your credit score if you resolve them within a timely manner.
+Your checking account information isn't regularly reported to the credit bureaus.
+That's because you're spending your own money, not money you've borrowed.
+Fortunately, bank overdrafts won’t affect your credit score as long as you resolve them within a timely manner.
 Once you pay off the overdraft amount and bring your account to at least a zero balance, you can continue using your checking account as normal.

-However, if you ignore the bank’s attempts to get your account out of a negative balance, your outstanding balance may be sent to a collection agency.
-Once that happens, the debt will go listed on your credit report.
-At that point, the collection that stems from your overdraft will affect your your score.
-A collection account will remain on your credit report for seven years, even after you’ve paid it, unless you convince the collection agency to remove it.
+However, if you never take care of the negative overdraft balance, your outstanding balance may be sent to a collection agency for further action.
+At that point, the debt collector will report the account to the credit bureaus, and it will be added to your credit report.
+The collection that stems from your overdraft will affect your score.
+A collection account will remain on your credit report for seven years, even after you’ve paid it, unless you negotiate with the collection agency to remove it.